 The diagnostic issues we see most

 You’re not the first person to feel deflated by mysterious spots on your leaves.
-Take heart in knowing that growing is like life: it’s unpredictable, it’s never perfect and it’s an exercise in futility trying to control it.
-Still there is so much beauty to appreciate.
-So we get busy doing what we love, nurturing and encouraging and dealing with whatever comes our way with the support of our friends.
+Take heart in knowing that growing is like life: unpredictable, never perfect, an exercise in futility trying to control it…but beautiful and so worthwhile when all’s said and done.
+So, let’s get busy doing what we love and taking things as they come.

 You’ll get by with a little help from your plant friends.
 (That’s us!)